aplsimple/SamLoyd/misc/gluedcycles/README.md

 To rotate a cycle, click and drag its piece and drop it on one of its neighbors.

-To start a new puzzle, click one of patterns or enter it in *Level* entry.
+To start a new puzzle, click one of patterns.
+Or enter new *Difficulty* which relates to the shuffling.

 To restart the current puzzle, click the button *Restart*.